fiwippi/tanuki/README.md

 - [x] Page streaming

 ## Changelog
+### [0.11] - 2021-08-24
+- Thumbnail generation generated lazily instead of with a recurring job, this stops the throttling of the db whenever the job was running and speeds up page loading
+- Mangas with pages specified only by numbers (with no text) no longer sorted in inverse order
+- Stopped invalid progress displaying as NaN client-side
+- Natural ordering improved so entries in a series now assigned correct order (until I manage to break it again)
+- Invalid API requests automatically redirect the user to the login page as opposed to only when accessing the frontend routes
+- When setting progress for a whole series, entry progress is created if it is previously nil
+- Loading animation when scanning in the db or manually generating thumbnails

 ### [0.10] - 2021-08-17
 - Non-english titles displayed for Mangadex entries if english ones don't exist
 - Mangadex archive pages zero padded in the archive